Trump stands by his Gaza plan in meeting with Jordan’s King Abdullah

 Abdullah, seated next to Trump, did not outright reject the president’s idea.
 But his discomfort with the plan was obvious as he indicated alternate proposals for Gaza would be forthcoming.

-“I think we have to keep in mind there is a plan from Egypt and the Arab countries,” Abdullah said.
+“I think we have to keep in mind, there is a plan from Egypt and the Arab countries,” Abdullah said.
 “I think the point is, how do we make this work in a way that is good for everybody?”
+He later advised, “Let’s not get ahead of ourselves.”

+In a statement after their meeting, Abdullah was more direct.
+“I reiterated Jordan’s steadfast position against the displacement of Palestinians in Gaza and the West Bank.
+This is the unified Arab position.
+Rebuilding Gaza without displacing the Palestinians and addressing the dire humanitarian situation should be the priority for all,” he wrote on X.

-Later, Abdullah advised, “Let’s not get ahead of ourselves,” even as Trump’s comments made obvious he was serious about moving forward with the plan he revealed one week ago.
+But Trump’s comments made obvious he’s serious about moving forward with the plan he revealed one week ago.

 “We’re going to have it, we’re going to keep it, and we’re going to make sure that there’s going to be peace and there’s not going to be any problem, and nobody’s going to question it, and we’re going to run it very properly,” Trump said.